odoo-brazil/odoo-brazil-docs/documentacao-tecnica/oficial/17_Web_services/index.rst

 An example in Python
 ====================

-Example of creation of a partner and his address.
+Example of creation of a partner and their address.

 .. code-block:: python